 - Healthy Smoothies

-These over easy eggs are best enjoyed immediately, but should you have leftovers, you can store them in the fridge in an airtight container for 3 days.
+These over medium eggs are best enjoyed immediately, but should you have leftovers, you can store them in the fridge in an airtight container for 3 days.

 To reheat: Reheat eggs on low in the microwave to be sure you don’t over cook them.